 The OnePlus 9, however, does technically perform better.
 It has a Qualcomm Snapdragon 888 processor, coupled with either 8GB or 12GB of RAM.
 And with that high refresh rate display, it feels incredibly smooth and responsive.
-The Galaxy S20 FE has last year’s Snapdragon 865 processor with either 6GB or 8GB of RAM, but it still performs very well.
+The Galaxy S20 FE has last year’s Snapdragon 865 processor with either 6GB or 8GB of

 Now, where you might notice a difference in performance is toward the end of these phones’ lifes pans.
 The Galaxy S20 FE is likely to start slowing down a little earlier than the OnePlus 9, especially considering the heavier software.